joshn28/joshn28/README.md

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [joshnobleza@bell.net](mailto:joshnobleza@bell.net)
-* 🧠  I'm learning Software Engineering and Web Development
+* 🧠  I'm learning web development
-* ⚡  I enjoy playing video games and watching basketball
+* ⚡  I enjoy creating projects that will make me a better developer

 ### Skills